 The students’ instructor received professional development to enable her to successfully implement the secondary character education model used in the investigation.
 A training session was also provided for participants’ parents.
 Moreover, the researcher completed a character education course at the University of Birmingham, England to validate expertise in effective secondary character education.

 The convenient sample consisted of sixteen participants from 16 to 18 years of age at Maritime Academy.
 The participants were at risk students who failed one or more standardized exams.
 All were enrolled in a course at Maritime Academy for greater preparation of standardized tests.
 The independent variables include the juniors and seniors at Maritime Academy who took the VIA survey.

 The dependent variables are the outcomes for the components of an effective secondary character education program and its impact on students’ increased social skills as well as their knowledge and use of individual character strengths.
 Data analysis included a summative review for the components of the model used in this study; a Likert scale to determine participants’ increased social skills and its corresponding regression to the mean according to participants’ instructor’s perception; and the VIA researcher’s gender report on students’ character strengths provided by the VIA Institute on Character.

 Velazquez, N’Quavah R., "Effective Secondary Character Education: Impact on Secondary Students' Social Skills and Reinforcing Character Strengths" (2015).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 313.